 Interested in partnering with us for commercializing in specific geographical regions?

 HyBryte™ has demonstrated safety in a Phase 1 clinical study in healthy volunteers.
-In a Phase 2, placebo-controlled, clinical study in patients with CTCL, the drug was safe, well tolerated, and effective in ameliorating the skin lesions.
+In two Phase 2, clinical studies in patients with CTCL, the drug was safe, well tolerated, and effective in ameliorating the skin lesions.

 Other Potential Uses for Synthetic Hypericin

 Synthetic hypericin may also be useful in psoriasis.
 Psoriasis is characterized by the migration of T-cells to the skin surface.
 However, unlike in CTCL, the T-cells in psoriasis are not malignant.
 Psoriasis affects over 7 million adults in the US.
 Photodynamic therapy is a frequently employed initial therapy for psoriasis, despite the need for ultraviolet light exposure and its attendant risk of melanoma and non-melanoma skin cancer.
 The Phase 1/2 and Phase 2a clinical studies showed that hypericin and visible light phototherapy is also potentially effective in treating these lesions.

 HyBryte™ has Fast Track designation for the treatment of cutaneous t-cell lymphoma (CTCL) in the United States.

 HyBryte™ has Promising Innovative Medicine designation and has been awarded an “Innovation Passport” from the United Kingdom Medicines and Healthcare products Regulatory Agency.

 Soligenix has a worldwide intellectual property position on the use of photoactivated hypericin.